-The argument can be made that supplemental Medicare plans like Medigap increase Medicare spending.
-This is in part due to the fact that Medigap can cover a wide range of costs leading to some “over treatment” including expensive and arguably unnecessary treatments which puts a burden on Medicare.
+Some argue that supplemental Medicare plans like Medigap increase Medicare spending.
+This is in part because Medigap can cover a wide range of costs leading to some “over treatment” including expensive and arguably unnecessary treatments which put a burden on Medicare.

 What Doesn’t Medigap Cover?

-Generally, Medigap policies don’t cover long-term care (like care in a nursing home), vision or dental care, hearing aids, eyeglasses, or private-duty nursing.
+Medigap policies don’t cover long-term care like care in a nursing home, vision or dental care, hearing aids, eyeglasses, or private-duty nursing.

 Should I Get a Medigap Policy?

-Whether or not Medigap makes sense for you depends upon your intentions and specific situation.
-In many cases Medigap with or without Part D drug coverage or Medicare Advantage will make sense for you.
+Whether or not Medigap benefits you depends on your intentions and specific situation.
+In many cases, Medigap with or without Part D drug coverage or Medicare Advantage will make sense for you.
 Remember you can always call any broker, agent or provider authorized to sell these plans and have them help you through the process.